emmaryal/m1-project-EMMACRAIG/readme.md

 The **MVP** will include:

 - **Homepage:** it will include all the links to navigate around the app.
-- **Random cats:** a picture and fact sheet of the cat of the day plus option to list all cats.
+- **Random cats:** a random cat picture generator plus a list of all common breeds with links to fact sheets.
 - **Sign Up:** A registration form for new users with email and password validation.
 - **A toggle burger menu** for small screens
 - **Log In:** A form for signed up users with email and password validation.
-- **FAQ:**questions about cats
+- **FAQ:**questions about cats ?????

 ## Backlog

 - Search bar to select by breed, size etc.

-- More strict password validation.